getkaiwa/kaiwa-server/README.md

 - `_xmpp-client._tcp.HOST 3600 IN SRV 0 10 5222 HOST`
 - `_xmpp-server._tcp.HOST 3600 IN SRV 0 10 5269 HOST`

-If you use the `mod_http_altconnect` module, Otalk will be able to auto-discover the WebSocket connection endpoint for your server, if you make https://HOST/.well-known/host-meta served by Prosody.
+If you use the `mod_http_altconnect` module, Kaiwa will be able to auto-discover the WebSocket connection endpoint for your server, if you make https://HOST/.well-known/host-meta served by Prosody.

 One way to do this is to make Prosody act as your HTTP server.
 An example nginx config for doing that